Eximchain/quorum-genesis/README.md

 }
 ```

 The first state variable is a uint, or more importantly, a simple [Value Type](https://solidity.readthedocs.io/en/v0.4.24/types.html#value-types).
-Its key in the storage object will be `0`, but converted into a padded hex string: `0x0...0`.
+Its key in the storage object will be `0` -- state variables are zero-indexed -- but converted into a padded hex string: `0x0...0`.
 Its uint value is stored as an un-padded, `0x`-prefixed hex string, so with one owner, the Weyl contract's storage shape starts out like this:

 ```
 {